Publish apps in the Microsoft Teams Tenant Apps Catalog

 Update an app in the Tenant Apps Catalog

-- From your Tenant Apps Catalog, select “…” on top right of the app you want to update.
+From your Tenant Apps Catalog, select “…” on the top right of the app you want to update.

-- Navigate to the updated app package and select it.
+Navigate to the updated app package and select it, and then click Open.

 Use the Office 365 admin portal to manage the Tenant Apps Catalog

-This blocks users from interacting with the app, without deleting the app entirely.
-These controls give admins additional flexibility and control when governance of apps in your enterprise.
+Disabling an app will block users from interacting with the app, without deleting the app entirely.
+These controls give you additional flexibility and control when managing apps in your enterprise.